HappyShield/happyshield.github.io/pages/laserCutAndPressureCreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_FP_Instructions/STEPS/HS_FP_03.jpg)

-Download the laser-cutting template for the 3-part press jig according to the bed-size of your laser-cutting machine – dimensions are described in the file names!
-Use a hard material, such as mdf or plywood.
+Download the laser-cutting template for the 3-part press jig which fits the bed of your laser-cutting machine.
+(The dimensions of the cutting templates are given in the filenames.)
+Choose any sheet material at least 4 mm deep with hardness similar to MDF or other wood, fibre, or plastic products for use in the jig.
+Laser-cut the sheet material using the template file, ensuring that your laser-cutter power and speed settings ensure a cut completely through the depth of the material.

 ---